BMW 3 Series: Third generation (E36; 1990)

-The E36 was sold in the following body styles: sedan, coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as "3 Series Compact").
-The Compact model, which was shorter than the three-box versions, was powered by the BMW's four-cylinder engines developed during the 1990s.
+The E36 arrived in 1990 and was sold in an enlarged variety of models: a sedan, coupé, convertible, wagon (marketed as "Touring"), and hatchback (marketed as a "Compact").

-The E36 was the first 3 Series to be offered in a hatchback body style.
-It was also the first 3 Series to be available with a 6-speed manual transmission (in the 1996 M3), a 5-speed automatic transmission, and a four-cylinder diesel engine.
-The multi-link rear suspension was also a significant upgrade compared with previous generations of the 3 Series.
+The E36 was the first 3 Series to be offered a 6-speed manual transmission (in the 1996 M3), a 5-speed automatic transmission, a four-cylinder diesel engine and to be available with stability control (ASC).
+The E36 was also the first of only two generations to be sold with the Compact nameplate.
+The multi-link rear suspension (dubbed Z-Axle) that was first seen on the Z1 was introduced to the 3 Series and was a significant upgrade compared to previous generations.

 The M3 model is powered by the S50 and S52 straight-six engines.
-It was sold in coupé, sedan and convertible body styles.
+It was sold in coupé, sedan and convertible body styles; with a one-off concept 'M3 Compact' variant also built.
+The BMW Z3 Roadster and Coupé models were also based on the E36 platform.

-The BMW Z3 roadster and coupe models were based on the E36 platform.
+The E36 was phased out starting with the 4-door sedan 1998 with the release of the E46, but other models continued to be made through 1999 and Compact models continued to be manufactured until 2000.